Winter 2025 Quiz 2

 ← return to practice.dsc10.com

 This quiz was administered in-person.
-Students were allowed a cheat sheet.
+Students were allowed a double-sided sheet of handwritten notes.
 Students had 20 minutes to work on the quiz.

 This quiz covered Lectures 7-11 of the Winter 2025 offering of DSC 10.